 The same rules have been proposed as temporary rules, with the opportunity for public comment until May 8, 2020.
 For more information on the rules and how to comment, please click here or see our News page under "Rulemaking."

-The board has canceled the April and May exams.
+The board has canceled the April, May, and June exams.
 A letter to all applicants is going out this week with information about why we're canceling them and how we're limiting any negative impact on applicants.
 You can read a copy of the letter by clicking here.
+Once we can begin scheduling exams again, we will schedule as many additional exam days as needed to eliminate any backlog.

 If you're opening a new barbershop, we strongly recommend that you use our online application rather than a paper application.
 That option will limit any delay because of additional processing time, especially if our staff is limited due to illness.
 The application is available on our Forms page.